raspberrypilearning/fart-detector/WORKSHEET.md

 - apples
 - brussels sprouts

 Need I say more?
-Good luck and remember to open a window.
+Good luck, and remember to open a window.

 ## Licence